herval/cliobot/README.md

 ### /image

 Generates an image from a text prompt.

-Built-in implementations: DALL-E 3.
+Built-in implementations: DALL-E 3, any image model hosted on Replicate.com.

 ### /describe [WIP]

 Describe an image using text.

-Built-in implementations: OpenAI GPT4V.
+Built-in implementations: OpenAI GPT4V, Ollama (Llava, etc), any image to text model hosted on Replicate.com.

 ### /transcribe

 Transcribes an audio file into text.

 Built-in implementations: OpenAI Whisper-1

 ### /ask

 Ask a question to an LLM agent.
 This doesn't take any conversation context.

-Built-in implementations: GPT-4 or any model supported by [Ollama](https://github.com/jmorganca/ollama) running in server mode.
+Built-in implementations: GPT-4 or any model supported by [Ollama](https://github.com/jmorganca/ollama) running in server mode, any LLM hosted on Replicate.com.

 ### /chat [WIP]